mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 ------

 9000 anime descriptions and 5000 user profiles were scraped from myAnimeList using Scrapy and stored directly as BSON object in the MongoDB.
 After combining specials and different series, there are 4588 animes descriptions.

-- Anime database consists of themesongs, image links, descriptions and review.
-Examples for animes
+Anime database consists of theme songs, image links, descriptions and review.

 ```json
 {'_id': 'Yaiba',